michael-rowe/ai-in-hpe/content/prompting.md

 - **Goal**: Explain what outcome you're looking for.
 - **Instruct**: Tell the language model what you want it to do; ask it for examples and steps to follow.

 One of the most interesting things about giving the model a persona is that it doesn't need to be a living person, or even a person.
 Imagine telling the model that it is 'an overburdened hospital, working to provide services to a resource-constrained community', or that it is a 'ventilator, providing life-support to a terminally ill patient, during visiting hours'.
-This kind of prompt can generate different perspectives that provide an alternative context for a reflective exercise.
+This kind of creative prompt can generate different perspectives that provide an alternative context for a reflective exercise.

 Part of the goal statement might be to include specific detail about what you're looking for.
 After all, you're the expert in this domain and you probably have a sense of what you're looking for.
 Giving the model a specific goal will help to limit the total space of possible responses, thereby generating a more useful response.